-The remainder of this article is structured as follows.
-In section 2 we describe the observations at the Hamburg Weather Mast and the regional reanalysis COSMO-REA6.
-Section 3 provides the statistical model used for the post-processing and introduces the bivariate Pickands function.
-The results are discussed in section 4.
-We end with a conclusion in section 5.
+The remainder of this article is structured as follows: in Sect.
+2, we describe the observations at the Hamburg Weather Mast and the COSMO-REA6 regional reanalysis; Sect.
+3 provides the statistical model used for the post-processing and introduces the bivariate Pickands function; the results are discussed in Sect.
+4; and we end with a conclusion in Sect.
+5.